what we are doing to help the reef?

-In 2019, Lady Musgrave Experience launched their Marine Biologist for a Day and Reef Keeper citizen science programmes.
+Over the years, Lady Musgrave Experience has launched regeneration and reef restoration initiatives such as our Marine Biologist for a Day and Reef Keeper citizen science programs.
 Across the scope of these activities, we have managed to increase our knowledge about our local sites and the threats they may face, which in turn helps us to better manage them to keep our reef vibrant, healthy and thriving.

-Our Marine Biologist for a Day program also contributed important information to the Great Barrier Reef Marine Park Authority on threats such as Crown of thorns starfish, which allowed management and control activities to be undertaking before the threats became a serious one.
-Thanks to our citizen science programs and our strong partnership with management authorities Lady Musgrave Experience with the help of its guests is able to keep a close eye I read health and ensure that’s the reef is well cared for and given the best chance to build resilience and respond to stress.
+Our Marine Biologist for a Day program also contributes important information to the Great Barrier Reef Marine Park Authority on threats such as Crown of thorns starfish, which allowed management and control activities to be undertaking before the threats became a serious one.
+Thanks to our citizen science programs and our strong partnership with management authorities Lady Musgrave Experience with the help of its guests is able to keep a close eye on reef health and ensure that the reef is well cared for and given the best chance to build resilience and respond to stress.

 Tourism Activation and Reef Protection Initiative (2021 – Ongoing)

 Great Barrier Reef Marine Park Authority funded initiative aimed at promoting and protecting the values of the GBR through visitor education, data collection and predation culling.
 Lady Musgrave Experience conducts Reef Health Impact Surveys, Tourism Weekly Surveys, Visitor Education Activities and predation culling between Lady Musgrave Island and Fairfax Islands.
 Our team continues to monitor, report and protect although the project is now complete.
 Click to watch video.

 Outcomes from this initiative: